TIBCOSoftware/js-docker/jaspersoft-containers/Docker/README.md

-This distribution includes Dockerfile, scripts, and supporting files for building, configuring, and running TIBCO JasperReports® Server and TIBCO JasperReports® Server Scalable Query Engine in Docker.
+This distribution includes Dockerfile, scripts, and supporting files for building, configuring, and running JasperReports® Server and JasperReports® Server Scalable Query Engine in Docker.